 Objectives Project Status Comments and related technical studies for the Project and manage activities on-site.
 The Technical Team participates in weekly Technical Working Group and Construction Working Group meetings with the Design-Builder.
-Major earthworks and structural foundation work are underway.
+Major earthworks and structural foundation work is underway.
 Community Benefits Successfully implement the Special Project Needs Agreement (SPNA). • The Design-Builder and its sub-contractors are required to carry out the Project in accordance with the SPNA.
 Apprenticeship, trainee, and equity employment targets are included in the DBA with incentive payments for exceeding the targets.
 The Design-Builder's Community Benefits Plan is in place and quarterly reporting is provided.
-Partners/Stakeholders Indigenous Groups Continue to build and maintain positive collaborative working relationships with the Identified Indigenous Groups (IIGs). • The Project Team continues to consult and engage with the Identified Indigenous Groups (IIGs) on permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction monitoring.
-Third Parties Continue to build and maintain positive relationships and reach agreement on Project requirements with City of Richmond and owners of interfacing infrastructure. • The Project Team and Design-Builder continue to meet on a bi-weekly basis with City of Richmond staff regarding the Project.
-Utility relocation designs are complete and construction is ongoing.
+Indigenous Groups Continue to build and maintain positive collaborative working relationships with the Identified Indigenous Groups (IIGs). • The Project Team continues to consult and engage with Identified Indigenous Groups (IIGs) on permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction monitoring.
+Working with IIGs to achieve targets for Indigenous contracting opportunities. tners/Stakeholders Third Parties Continue to build and maintain positive relationships and reach agreement on Project requirements with City of Richmond and owners of interfacing infrastructure. • The Project Team and Design-Builder continue to meet on a bi-weekly basis with City of Richmond staff regarding the Project.
 The Project Team and Design-Builder continue to meet with TransLink and the Coast Mountain Bus Company biweekly.
-Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. • The Project Team is providing information to community organizations, businesses, and residents that are in close proximity to the Project.
-The Project Team and Design-Builder prepared and distributed one public notification related to ground improvements.
+Part Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. • The Project Team is providing information to community organizations, businesses, and residents that are in close proximity to the Project.
+The Project Team and Design-Builder prepared and distributed one public notification related to a nighttime Highway 99 closure and detour.
+The Project Team and Design-Builder held two presentations with stakeholders.

-Statu Description • Managing critical issues and negotiating resolution - action required immediately.
-0 Managing some issues and negotiating resolution - action required in the near term.
+Status Description Managing critical issues and negotiating resolution - action required immediately.

+Managing some issues and negotiating resolution - action required in the near term.
+Stay the course - no action required.